juitnow/juit-vue-i18n/README.md

-Messages can contain two variants `singular|plural` or three variants `zero|singular|plural`, with each variant used when the reference number to pluralized is either zero, one or another number:
+Messages can contain two variants `singular|plural` or three variants `zero|singular|plural`, with each variant used when the reference number to pluralize is either zero, one, or another number:

-To contextualize the number, either use the `n` parameter, or use the `tc(...)` function which will take, as a second parameter, the reference number
+To contextualize the number, either use the `n` parameter, or use the `tc(...)` function which will take, as a second parameter, the reference number.

 For example: